SD2E/s3-user-guide/docs/request_access.md

 tagline:
 ---

-Access to S3 Data Uploads is restricted to TA3 data providers.
-If you are an SD2E project member, you can upload, download, and manage data and files via the web service APIs and portal application.
-Data that is uploaded by TA3 performers will be made accessible in the broader SD2E infrastructure after it has passed automated validation.
+Access to S3 Data Uploads is restricted to the SD2 TA3 data providers and SD2 Partner Programs data providers below.
+Other users of the SD2E infrastructure can upload, download, and manage data and files via the web service APIs and portal application.

+* SD2
+  * UW Biofab
+  * Ginkgo Bioworks
+  * Transcriptic
+* SafeGenes
+  * Macrogen Clinical Laboratory
+  * Bruttini Laboratory

-TA3 performers may request access to S3 Data Uploads by send an email to support@sd2e.org.
-Please include **S3 Data Access** in the email title.
+You may request credentials for S3 Data Uploads by sending an email to support@sd2e.org.
+Please include **S3 Data Access** in the email title and your affiliation in the body of your message.

 ---
 Return to the [S3 Documentation Overview](../index.md)